Gioacchino La Lomia: Beatification process

-The beatification process for La Lomia began in the Agrigento archdiocese that saw the late friar titled as a Servant of God; the Archbishop Giovanni Battista Peruzzo oversaw the informative phase of investigation from 1949 until its closure in 1951.
+The beatification process for La Lomia began in the Archdiocese of Agrigento.
+Archbishop Giovanni Battista Peruzzo oversaw the informative phase of investigation from 1949 until its closure in 1951.
 The documents and other collected information from the archdiocese was sent to the Congregation for Rites but the cause remained dormant for some time until the Congregation for the Causes of Saints began assessing the documents and validated the informative process on 26 April 1985.

-The postulation later compiled and submitted the Positio dossier to the C.C.S. for further investigation.
-The theologians approved the dossier's contents in their meeting on 12 February 2002 as did the C.C.S. themselves on 9 April 2002.
-On 23 April 2002 - in the Clementine Hall - Pope John Paul II proclaimed him to be Venerable after confirming that the late friar had lived a model life of heroic virtue.
+The postulation later compiled and submitted the positio.
+On 23 April 2002 Pope John Paul II proclaimed La Lomia to be venerable after confirming that the friar had lived a model life of heroic virtue.

-One miracle is required to receive papal ratification before La Lomia can be beatified.
-One such case was investigated and was sent to the C.C.S. for additional investigation; the C.C.S. validated the process on 19 December 1997 but initial investigation debunked the healing as no miracle attributed to La Lomia prompting the search for another possible miracle.
-There was a second later reported in France and was investigated with that process ending sometime in 2016; the documents were sent to the C.C.S. in March 2017 for further evaluation.
-The postulator for this cause is the Franciscan priest Carlo Calloni.
+There here was a miracle attributed to La Lomia's intercession in France and was investigated with that process ending sometime in 2016; the documents were sent to the C.C.S. in March 2017 for further evaluation.
+The postulator for this cause is the Carlo Calloni OFM.

 Music

-In the 1970s there was the first recording of "The Padre Gioacchino Song" in the Sicilian region on 45rpm that Cesare d'Ambra undertook; the orchestration was performed under the direction of Maestro Giuseppe Buttice.
-It remains a noted piece of music still recited.
+In the 1970s, there was the first recording of "The Padre Gioacchino Song" in the Sicilian region on 45rpm that Cesare d'Ambra undertook; the orchestration was performed under the direction of Maestro Giuseppe Buttice.